Mexico Medical Waste Management Market Size, Share, Trends and Forecast by Treatment Site, Treatment, and Region, 2025-2033

 Growth of Public and Private Healthcare Infrastructure

 Mexico's medical infrastructure is expanding rapidly, driven by government-backed programs such as INSABI and continued investments in private hospitals, diagnostic labs, and outpatient centers.
 This expansion has directly increased the volume and diversity of biomedical waste streams.
 Facilities now generate higher quantities of pathological, chemical, cytotoxic, and sharps waste that must be properly managed under legal and environmental norms.
 As reported by the World Health Organization (WHO, 2023), just 25% healthcare facilities in fragile settings have access to fundamental waste management systems.
 With more surgeries, diagnostic procedures, and pharmaceutical use, the per-bed waste output has risen, particularly in urban hubs such as Mexico City, Guadalajara, and Monterrey.
 New hospital builds and upgrades are now integrating waste management logistics into facility design, including dedicated zones for temporary waste storage and equipment for on-site decontamination.
 Additionally, pharmaceutical companies, research labs, and biotechnology centers are also producing specialized biohazardous waste, requiring customized handling.
 As health service access improves and more patients enter formal care systems, waste volumes and treatment needs continue to rise.
-On May 3, 2025, Mexico updated its mandatory standards on good manufacturing practices (GMP) for medical devices under NOM‑241‑SSA1‑2025, which now includes more stringent requirements for waste management, including proper storage and disposal of medical waste.
+On May 3, 2025, Mexico updated its mandatory standards on good manufacturing practices (GMP) for medical devices under NOM 241 SSA1 2025, which now includes more stringent requirements for waste management, including proper storage and disposal of medical waste.
 The update, effective from November 30, 2025, is aimed at improving environmental sustainability in the medical device sector, with specific amendments for stability studies and good storage practices.
 This dynamic supports sustained demand for high-capacity treatment facilities, trained personnel, and compliant transport operations, ensuring continuous engagement from waste management firms.

 Urbanization, Sustainability Goals, and Technology Adoption

-Mexico Medical Waste Management Market Segmentation:
+Mexico Medical Waste Management Industry Segmentation:

 • Onsite